Menu

 • How do I tip my guides?

 A show of appreciation for a job well done is always appropriate.
 We think you'll agree that the guides go above and beyond the call of duty to make your climb as safe, successful and enjoyable as possible.
 Our guides typically pool the tips and share them equally.
-Your contribution to the guides' tip pool can go directly to the lead guide on your program and will be appreciated by all of them!
-If you make out a check, please make it out to the lead guide by name.
+Your contribution to the guides' tip pool can go directly to the lead guide on your program and will be appreciated by all of them.
 For Venmo information, please contact your guide directly.
 The amount of tip is at your discretion, but tips for excellent service normally average 10-15% of the cost of the program.

-All of our Rainier climbs programs are basically snow and ice mountaineering instruction so it really depends on your goals and objectives.
-For additional skill training on Rainier, consider an intermediate level instruction climbs like the Kautz Glacier climbs or the challenge of an advanced instructional climb like Fuhrer Finger.
-You can also take one of the Expedition Seminars on Rainier or our Cascades School and Custom Climbs.
+All of our Rainier programs are basically snow and ice mountaineering instruction so it really depends on your goals and objectives.
+For additional skill training on Rainier, consider intermediate level instruction climbs like the Kautz Glacier or the challenge of an advanced instructional climb like Fuhrer Finger.
+You can also take one of the Denali Expedition Prep Seminars or fine tune your rescue skills on our Crevasse Rescue course.

-If you prefer to just walk up to higher altitude without dealing with crampons and ice axes, then any of our treks, like Kilimanjaro, Bhutan, Machu Picchu, Everest Base Camp or others will combine lots of walking with high mountains and great cultural opportunities.
+If you prefer to just trek up to higher altitude without dealing with crampons and ice axes, then you might be interested in Kilimanjaro, Machu Picchu, Everest Base Camp Trek or others to combine hiking in high mountains and great cultural opportunities.
 Check out all trek options in our Expedition Filter.

 Close